How to Practice Zazen at the Temple

 Zazen is conducted on Tuesday and Thursday evenings from 7-8:45 pm and Tuesday through Friday mornings from 6-7:00 am.
 Doors are opened one half-hour before sittings begin and locked five minutes before the start, so please arrive before then.
 Those attending a sitting should wear loose-fitting, comfortable clothing of a subdued color.
 Please do not wear shorts, short skirts, revealing clothing, clothes with printed messages, or strong scents.
 Cell phones and pagers should be turned off or set to vibrate mode.

-Those coming to the temple to sit for the first time should attend a Tuesday evening instruction, arriving no later than 6:45 p.m.
+Those coming to the temple to sit for the first time should attend one of the introductory instruction sessions (held one Tuesday and one Thursday a month), arriving no later than 6:45 p.m.
 Instruction is available only to those 18 years and older with a personal interest in Zen meditation.
 We are no longer able to accommodate school students during our evening meditation periods.
 A person known as the Jisha (wearing a blue sash) greets people at the door, and will answer questions.
 Instruction in the fundamentals of Zen meditation is provided beginning at approximately 6:50 p.m.
-A donation of $5 to help support the Zen Center is requested for the initial Tuesday evening instruction, and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
+A donation of $5 to help support the Zen Center is requested for the initial evening instruction, and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
 After receiving instruction, you are welcome to attend any evening, morning, or Sunday sittings you wish.
 It is not necessary to receive instruction every time you come unless you would like a refresher course.
 On occasion, the Center is closed for holidays or retreats (sesshin), so please contact the office or check thecalendar before coming.
 Information about Sunday sittings can be found inZen Talks.